- Public Library

 - It is unacceptable to use equipment maliciously.

-Electronic Resources Available At The Library and Off-site:
+Electronic Resources Available At The Library & Off-Site

 The Library is part of the Northeast Texas Libraries Digital Consortium.
 This resource provides access to downloadable electronic and audio books.
 Free specific software is required in order to utilize this service.
 The Library also has a private collection within this site for materials exclusively for current University Park Public Library resident card holders.
 Resident card holders must log-in to this service in order to see all of the available materials.
-To access this service, patrons may go to the link through the Library's Digital Services
+To access this service, patrons may go through the Library's Online Catalog.

 The Library provides 24 hour access to the Library catalog.
 This resource allows patrons to search for materials held by the Library, request materials, and access their personal Library accounts.
-This resource may be accessed here
+Access the Library's Online Catalog.

 The Library provides access to the Texas State Library and Archive Commission databases for public libraries.
 These databases include periodicals, genealogy, and other resources.
-To utilize this resource, patrons must log in to their account on the Library’s website at the Digital Services
+To utilize this resource, patrons must log in to their account on the Library's Online Catalog.

 The Library provides an online collection of audio and animated talking books for young readers.
 These titles are existing books with animation, sound, music and narration.
-These books are accessed through the Library's DigitalServices
+These books are accessed through the Library's Online Catalog.

 Destruction of Library property is unlawful and offenders will be prosecuted.